 Taxation-Partnership (Law 745/G; 3 cr hr) An introduction to the fundamental federal income tax rules for general and limited partnerships, limited liability partnerships and limited liability companies.
 The professor may also choose to include some materials on the substantive (state) law of general and limited partnerships, limited liability partnerships and limited liability companies.
 The professor may also choose to include some materials on the state law of general and limited partnerships, limited liability partnerships and limited liability companies.
 Prerequisite: Individual Income Tax

 Topics in Law & Psychology (Law 764/G; 3 cr hr) In-depth analysis of specific psycholegal topics.
-Previous course titles have included Aging and the Law, Eyewitness Testimony, Privacy, Mental Health Policy, Legal Decision Making, Jurors/Jury Decision Making, Institutional Reform and Deinstitutionalization, Legal Policy and Child Development, Domestic Violence, Psychological Testimony in Criminal Cases: Battered Women's Cases, Expert Evidence and Children and the Law.
+Previous course titles have included Aging and the Law, Eyewitness Testimony, Privacy, Mental Health Policy, Legal Decision Making, Jurors/Jury Decision Making, Institutional Reform and Deinstitutionalization, Legal Policy and Child Development, Domestic Violence, Psychological Testimony in Criminal Cases: Battered Women's Cases, Expert Evidence, Children and the Law, and Psychology and Family Law.

 Transnational and International Criminal Law (Law 715; 3 cr hr) This course will provide an introduction to several international law topics of current interest and special importance to the international community, particularly related to transnational criminal activities, terrorism, and international criminal law offenses.
 Specific topics will include: the conclusion, interpretation and termination of international agreements; state sovereignty over land, sea and air; extraterritorial state criminal jurisdiction; nationality; extradition; international criminal law; war crimes; the International Criminal Court, and; the United Nations Charter regime and related structures, including the ad hoc international criminal tribunals.